-- Exceeded budgeted (non-tax) revenues. - The 2019 budget for the Recreation Department reflects a focus on offering free community programming for all age groups, balanced with paid programs and rentals. - The budget includes a continuing grant request for Hotel/Motel Lodging Tax funding to provide for additional staff time to continue to support and build the rental market for Rosehill Community Center.
+- The 2019 budget for the Recreation Department reflects a focus on offering free community programming for all age groups, balanced with paid programs and rentals. - The budget includes a continuing grant request for Hotel/Motel Lodging Tax funding to provide for additional staff time to continue to support and build the rental market for Rosehill Community Center.